-Driveway: A private travel way providing access from a public road or private right-of-way to a maximum of three lots.
+Driveway: A private travel way providing access from a public road or private right-of-way to a maximum of three lots and no more than three dwelling units.

 Dwelling, Multi-Family (Multiple): A building or portion thereof containing three or more dwelling units.
 See also Dwelling Unit, Two Family Dwelling.